 By Will H. Blackwell, Jr.

-“I like writing of memorable tidbits interwoven in family-history.” – the writer
+“I like writing about potential reconnections of past and present.” – the writer